nikosdion/joomlatypehints/JTypeHints/template.md

 If these two conditions conflict you must either raise your minimum supported Joomla! version number (strongly recommended) or lower your maximum supported Joomla! version number.

+## Dot-zero minor versions only

+To maintain a modicum developer sanity, we only collect information about namespaced classes in dot-zero minor releases i.e. 3.3.0, 3.4.0, 3.5.0 and so on.
+A keen observer will see that some classes were namespaced in patch releases, e.g. 3.4.4.
+These classes appear as being namespaced in the next dot-zero minor release.
+For example, classes namespaced in 3.4.4 appear on the matrix as being namespaced since 3.5.0.

 ## How was this page generated

 This page is maintained automatically using the TypeHint Helper for Joomla!.
-Every time Joomla! releases a new version we run `php typehint.php collect <new version>` where `<new version>` is the released Joomla! version.
+Every time Joomla! releases a new version we run `php typehints.php collect <new version>` where `<new version>` is the released Joomla! version.
 Then we run `php typehint.php table --format=page` to update this page.
 The template of this page is inside this repository, in the `template.md` file.